-- Melt butter and chocolate in microwave safe bowl, stopping and stirring at 30 second increments, till melted and smooth.
+- Melt butter and chocolate in a microwave-safe bowl, stopping and stirring at 30-second increments, till melted and smooth.
 Set aside.

-- With a wooden spoon, miix cream cheese and sugar till smooth and creamy.
+- With a wooden spoon, mix cream cheese and sugar till smooth and creamy.
 Mix in the egg yolk, then chocolate chips.
-Put filling into a quart sized zip-lock bag, remove air and seal.
+Put filling into a quart-sized zip-lock bag, remove air, and seal.

-- If reusing muffin tins, make sure they are cool before filling with batter.
+- If reusing muffin tins, make sure they are cool before filling them with batter.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.